 Magnuh was a giant.
-The bull elephant stood some 13 feet tall at the shoulder and weighed 6 tons.
-The creature had terrorized the landscape for 20 years and without any natural enemies to prey upon him, promised to terrorize for decades to come.
+The bull elephant stood some thirteen feet tall at the shoulder and weighed six tons.
+The creature had terrorized the landscape for twenty years and without any natural enemies to prey upon him, promised to terrorize for decades to come.

 The bull elephant roamed the jungle in search of fruit and lush vegetation, raking and thrashing at the undergrowth with his ten-foot tusks, or knocking over the thickest of trees with the brow of his mountainous head—all while crushing the life out of anything dull-witted or slow enough to get in his way.

 Magnuh was a rogue, and a curse to others of his kind, wounding and killing any bull elephant that challenged him for the females of the various herds that traveled the inland plateau.
 Once he’d finally driven off all other competition, Magnuh would take supremacy over the herds as the cows came into heat.

 He would go mad with desire and follow them as they traveled migratory patterns leading east to the grassy plains inland and back again to the jungle as the seasons dictated.

 Magnuh protected the herd more by reputation than intent, and so his harsh rule was rarely challenged.
 The very sight of him in a rage protected the females and their calves from the fiercest of predators.

 Few of the apes had done more than catch a glimpse of him—a deafening mountain of flesh hurtling through the dense jungle.